Mandakini River

 The Mandakini River is a tributary of the Alaknanda River in the Indian state of Uttarakhand.
 The river runs for approximately 81 km between the Rudraprayag and Sonprayag areas and emerges from the Chorabari Glacier.
-The river merges with river Songanga at Sonprayag and flows past the Hindu temple Madhyamaheshwar at Ukhimath.
+The Mandakini merges with river Songanga at Sonprayag and flows past the Hindu temple Madhyamaheshwar at Ukhimath.
 At the end of its course it drains into the Alaknanda, which flows into the Ganges.

-The Mandakini is considered a sacred river within Uttarakhand as it runs past the Kedarnath and Madhyamaheshwar temples.
+The Mandakini is considered by Hindus a sacred river within Uttarakhand as it runs past the Kedarnath and Madhyamaheshwar temples.
 For this reason, the Mandakini has been the site of pilgrimages and religious tourism, with treks passing significant sites of spirituality such as Tungnath and Deoria Tal.
 The Mandakini area also attracts millions of tourists annually for whitewater rafting, hiking, and religious tours around the winter Chardham being offered.
 In 2011, more than 25 million tourists visited the river (for comparison, the State of Uttarakhand has a population of about 10 million).
 The health of the river and surrounding landforms have slowly been degraded, giving rise to environmental conservation projects such as the Kedarnath Wildlife Sanctuary.

 The Mandakini is subject to heavy rainfall, especially during monsoon season.
-The annual rainfall within the surrounding region is 1000–2000 mm, which is elevated almost 70% in monsoon season (late July-October).
+The annual rainfall within the surrounding region is 1000–2000 mm, which is elevated almost 70% in monsoon season (late July–October).
 This heavy rainfall is often responsible for rising water levels and intense flash floods.
 In conjunction with the collapse of a segment of the dammed Chorabari Lake in 2013, an intense patch of heavy rainfall led to the historical devastation of rural villages and death of thousands of locals, pilgrims and tourists.
 These are known as the 2013 Kedarnath flash floods.